Russia shoots down 10 Ukrainian drones targeting Moscow

 The drone attack comes as Kyiv launched an unprecedented drone operation last weekend deep inside Russia, targeting nuclear-capable military aircraft at Russian airbases.
 Moscow promised to retaliate, unleashing a barrage of attacks in recent days.

-In the early hours of Sunday, Russian attacks pummelled multiple locations across Ukraine.
+In the early hours of Sunday, Russian air attacks pummelled multiple locations across Ukraine.
 At least one person was killed in the industrial region of Dnipropetrovsk that was hit by drones, artillery and rocket launchers.

 “The invaders struck … Synelnykivsky district with a guided aerial bomb.
 A man was killed.
 Our sincere condolences to his family,” Dnipropetrovsk Council chief Mykola Lukashuk said.